sous-chefs/docker/README.md

 end
 ```

-## docker_execute
+## docker_exec

-The `docker_execute` resource allows you to execute commands inside of a running container.
+The `docker_exec` resource allows you to execute commands inside of a running container.

 ### Actions